-4. Development Of The Baby’s Brain
+4. Aids Development Of The Baby’s Brain

-5. Relief From Leg Cramps
+5. Provides Relief From Leg Cramps

-6. Maintaining Cholesterol And Sugar
+6. Helps Maintain Cholesterol and Sugar

 A balanced diet coupled with some cravings can cause the levels of cholesterol and sugar in a pregnant mother to be off the required limits.
-By eating avocado, this can be actively mitigated since it works in keeping those levels in control and your health in check.
+By eating avocado, this can be actively mitigated since it helps in keeping those levels in control and your health in check.

-10. Best Folic Acid Source
+8. Best Source of Folic Acid

 Delicious Avocado Recipes for Pregnant Women

-- Avocado with Baked Egg
+1. Avocado With Baked Egg